PKUFlyingPig/homepage/content/publication/optimus/index.md

 ---
-title: 'Scaling Large Language Model Training to More Than 10,000 GPUs'
+title: 'MegaScale: Scaling Large Language Model Training to More Than 10,000 GPUs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here